MvcControlsToolkit/Home/README.md

 ## News
 The new 1.2.0 version is ready for download!

+**IMPORTANT:** In case Nuget package installation fail in cs 2017. right click on the ploject an select the option to modify it.
+The substitute the content of the existing PackageTargetFallback&gt with:
+`
+ <PackageTargetFallback>$(PackageTargetFallback);portable-net45+win8</PackageTargetFallback>
+ `
 ## Current version: 1.2.0 RTM
 This version is compatible with Asp.net Core >= 1.1.0 Mvc